 Exoplanet Watch Beginner Observation Campaigns

-See below for calendars of other recommended targets, but there are always more for the intrepid Watcher!
-Beware of weather that might disrupt your observations, as well as general safety of nightime observing.
+See below for calendars of recommended targets, but there are always more for the intrepid Watcher!
+Beware of weather that might disrupt your observations, as well as general safety of nighttime observing.
 Remember that even partial transits due to daylight/moonlight/weather can still be useful.

 Click your continent/region to expand the calendar, and click a calendar item to see Right Ascencion (hours:minutes:seconds) and Declination (degrees:minutes:seconds), as well as a link to a finding chart.

-All times are in UTC and are approximate depending on your exact observing location
+All times are in UTC and provide only approximate timing, depending on your location.
+Find exact timings and more advanced targets in the Swarthmore Transit Finder

 Transits typically last a couple of hours, with some extreme cases lasting upwards of six or more.
-Even partial transit observations can still be useful, but when possible, observing about an hour before and after the transit yields the best results.
+Even partial transit observations can still be useful, but when possible, observing about an hour before the transit begins to about an hour after the transit ends can yield the best results.
+It's important to remember that, generally speaking, the longer/more challenging the transit, the fewer full observations there will be, so the more valuable your individual observation (even partial) will be to the scientific community.
+If you have any questions or concerns, reach out on the #observing Slack channel.

 Swarthmore Transit Finder: